-An incomplete grade of I indicates the student was unable to complete class work because of illness or other unavoidable circumstances.
-Grades of I are not given because the class work was below passing or because the student neglected to complete scheduled assignments.
-When an I is received, the work necessary to complete the class must be finished within nine weeks of the end of the semester or module.
-If the makeup work is of such a nature that it may require additional time, the student must seek approval of the instructor and request permission from the Academic Exceptions Committee.
-(Forms for this request may be obtained in the Records Office.)
+An incomplete grade of I indicates the student was unable to complete class work because of illness or other unavoidable circumstance.
+When an I is given, the work necessary to complete the class must be finished within nine weeks of the end of the subsequent semester.
+If the circumstance is of such a nature that it may require additional time, the student must seek approval of the instructor and request permission from the Academic Standards and Practices Committee.
 An incomplete grade will become an F if the class work is not finished in the prescribed time.